microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 ### Hacking

 Now it's time to get down to business!
-If you're hosting an in-person hack, attendees will start talking to each other and working together at their squad tables.
+If you are hosting an in-person hack, attendees will start talking to each other and working together at their squad tables.

-If it's a virtual event, they need to start a call in their squad channels.
+If it is a virtual event, they will start and join a Channel meeting in their squad channels.
 Coaches should be prepared to assist folks and direct them where they need to go.

 Once everyone is settled, the format and interactions are the same!